arudraMS/DataOpsWorkshop/README.md

 This repository contains code samples and artifacts on how to apply DevOps principles to Infra, Data and Machine Learning pipelines built according to the following diagram.
 The episodes are focused on end to end data pipeline solution as a reference implementation.
 Each episode contains code and artifacts relating to setting up

+Episode 1 (DataOps):
-- Initial Infrastructure Pipeline as Code (IaC) and deploying changes of Infrastructure using Azure CloudShell & Github
+- Github Infrastructure Pipeline to deploy changes into Azure dev & production environments
-- Build and Release Pipelines (CICD) using Azure DevOps to deploy ongoing changes in Data and Machine Learning Pipleines from Dev to Higher Environments
+- Azure DevOps (ADO) Build and Release Pipelines to deploy changes in Azure Data Factory Dev and Production Data Pipeline
+- Automated Invocation of Production Data Pipeline based on any changes in Infrastructure and Data Pipeline

+Episode2 (MLOps):
+- Azure DevOps (ADO) Build and Release Pipelines to deploy changes in Azure ML Studio Dev and Production Pipeline
-- Automated Invocation of Data & Machine Learning Pipelines
+- Automated Invocation of Production ML Pipelines based on any changes in Infrastructure Pipeline, Data Pipeline and ML Pipeline

 ![Architecture](docs/images/DataOpsWorkShop-Episode4.png?raw=true "Architecture")